Jason Hughes | |

 Main Interests: | Sociology |

-Jason Hughes is a British professor of Sociology at University of Leicester, elected Fellow of the Academy of Social Science,[1] appointed Member of the Academy of Europe,[2] and a Senior Fellow of the Higher Education Academy.[3]
-Previously, he worked as a Senior Lecturer at Brunel University in West London.[4]
+Jason Hughes is a British professor of Sociology at University of Leicester, elected Fellow of the Academy of Social Science,[1] appointed Member of the Academy of Europe,[2] and a senior fellow of the Higher Education Academy.[3]
+Previously, he was a senior lecturer at Brunel University of London.[4]
 [2]

-He is currently co-editor of Sociological Research Online[5] member of the editorial board of Historical Social Research,[6] and has acted as guest editor for journals such as International Journal of Social Research Methodology; Crime, Media and Culture; Qualitative Research; The Journal of Workplace Learning, and Historical Social Research.[3]
-He is one of three members of the Board of the Norbert Elias Foundation, Amsterdam (a scholarly Foundation that oversees Norbert Elias's estate and promotes his work internationally).[7]
+He is co-editor of Sociological Research Online[5] member of the editorial board of Historical Social Research,[6] and has been guest editor for journals such as International Journal of Social Research Methodology; Crime, Media and Culture; Qualitative Research; The Journal of Workplace Learning and Historical Social Research.[3]
+He is one of three members of the board of the Norbert Elias Foundation, Amsterdam, which oversees Elias's estate and promotes his work.[7]

 Hughes' research interests include problematised consumption; drugs, addiction and health; emotions, work and identity; figurational sociology and sociological theory; methods and methodology; moral panics; regulation, and more recently, e-cigarettes and vaping, temporality and futures.